|

 The Chinese arrived in the first half of the nineteenth century.

-and the Hindu religion, as well as other notable religions such as that
+and the Hindu religion, as well as other influential religions such as that